This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a stroke treated?

 - Thrombolysis is a procedure used to break apart clots in an artery.
 A catheter is guided into the artery until it is near the clot.
 Medicine is put through the catheter that will help break apart the clot.
-Or, the clot is pulled out of the artery.
+The clot may be pulled out of the artery.

 - Surgery may be used to remove a blood clot or to relieve pressure within your brain.
 You may also need surgery to remove plaque buildup from your carotid arteries.

-What can I do to care for myself after a stroke?
+What can I do to manage the effects of a stroke?